Our

 Evaluating population response and dynamics related to disturbance and management

-Population Bottleneck in Central Oregon’s Declining Sage-Grouse Population
+Central Oregon’s Declining Sage-Grouse Population

 What are the limiting factors?

-Maintaining Resilient Sagebrush & Rural Communities
+Maintaining Sagebrush & Rural Communities

 A west-wide evaluation of factors effecting grouse and rural communities that they cohabitate